-2.1.4 Future Activities
+3.3.1 Future Activities

+The current work on city level indicators and infrastructure metrics will establish the data that can be captured at a city level.
+Further work is necessary to make a link between this and the city targets and priorities.
 BSI is planning to hold an industry workshop to scope further standards activities in relation to performance assessment methodologies and investment appraisal in the smart city context.

-This workshop will be held in Summer 2013.
+This workshop will be held in 2015.